 Always ask yourself these Questions before starting your data analysis.

-- How do they like to consume information?
+- cost of clindamycin topical gel How do they like to consume information?

-- Is there just one group or different audiences?
+- chloroquine uk Is there just one group or different audiences?

-- Where and when can I communicate with them?
+- motilium over the counter uk Where and when can I communicate with them?

 Creating the right viz to convey your message relies on understanding whom you are communicating with and how they will react to it.
 The visualization needs to be framed around the level of information the audience already has .You need to ask yourself multiple time, what does the audience know about the topic?
 Is it meant for decision makers, general interested parties, or others?

 Most captivating storytellers grasp the importance of understanding the audience.
 They might tell the same story to a child and adult, but the intonation and delivery will be different.
 Always remember one thing data-based story should be adjusted based on the listener.
 For example, when you are speaking to an executive, statistics are likely key to the conversation but there might be sometimes when end users wanted to know the significance and conclusions.